CodeToMagic/wpl-a3-be/README.md

-This is a repository for a REST API tutorial using Node, Express, Typescript & MongoDB.
+This is a repository for a REST API tutorial using Node, Express, Typescript & MongoDB (Part of my wpl assignment 3)

 Features: